zvxzdx/runeforge-wiki-ru/home.md

 # Welcome to the Runeforge Wiki

 This wiki is for custom skins (also known as custom content) and provides a source of information across the League of Legends modding community.

+# Vanguard Launched!

+Since Patch _**14.9**_, League of Legends added their anti cheat software **Vanguard**, which some might know already through Valorant.
+In order for you to safely continue to use custom skins, we need you to use the **newest** version of [cs-lol manager](https://github.com/LeagueToolkit/cslol-manager/releases).
+If you want more information about concerns regarding cs-lol manager and Vanguard, please check out our [**FAQ**](/faq#what-about-vanguard)

 # How to use the Wiki?